mrmcsoftware/FractalAsm/README.md

 Also, right click on the title bar of the main window to get a menu option to save the current image to a PPM file.

+Most of the keyboard controls can be put on the command-line as if you pressed them while the program is running.
+For example:

+    fractald 3-cd...

+would choose Mandelbrot location #3 (3) to be displayed, then Mandelbrot location #4 (-), then color cycling enabled (c), then cycling direction changed (d), then cycling delta increased three times (.)

 ## Building

 Windows executables are provided, so there shouldn't be a need to build, but if